The history of ethical hacking can be traced back to the 1870s, but I will emphasize on the most recent years for simplicity.

 The Computer Fraud and Abuse Act was passed in 1986

-Some German hackers were arrested for breaking into the United States government and corporate computers and sold operating-system source code to the Russian KGB.
+Some German hackers were arrested for breaking into the United States government and corporate computers and selling operating-system source code to the Russian KGB.

 The Early 1990s

-The use of internet came in and hackers started formulating new strategies.
+The use of the internet came in and hackers started formulating new strategies.

 Kevin Mitnick was arrested for stealing 20,000 credit card numbers.